Donore, County Meath

 It lies near Drogheda on the border between County Meath and County Louth, in the Boyne Valley on the road between Drogheda and the Brú na Bóinne heritage site.
+The village is in a civil parish of the same name.

+History

+The Irish name of the village, Dún Uabhair meaning "fort of pride", likely refers to a ringfort in the vicinity.
+Evidence of ancient settlement in the area includes several ringfort, fulacht fiadh, cairn and burnt mound sites in the townlands of Donore, Sheephouse, Stalleen and Cruicerath.

 During the late 17th century, the village was used as a defensive position by the Jacobite army of King James II against King William III during the Battle of the Boyne (1690).
-The Battle of the Boyne Visitor Centre is located in the restored 18th century Oldbridge House, which is on the battle site, approximately 3 km north of Donore.
+The Battle of the Boyne Visitor Centre is located in the restored 18th century Oldbridge House, which is on the battle site at Oldbridge, approximately 3 km north of Donore.

+St. Mary's Roman Catholic Church, which is in the center of Donore village, was built c.1840.

-The village more than doubled in population in the early 21st century, growing from 334 inhabitants as of the 2002 census to 760 as of the 2016 census.
-Donore now has a pub and restaurant, shops, a take-away and a hairdresser.
+As of the late 20th century, Donore had a population of approximately 280 people.
+The village has since more than doubled in population, growing from 334 inhabitants as of the 2002 census to 767 as of the 2022 census.

+Amenities

-The local Gaelic football team is called St Mary's.
+Donore village has a pub and restaurant, shops, a take-away and a hairdresser.
+The local Gaelic Athletic Association club is St Mary's GFC.

-St. Mary's Roman Catholic Church, which is in the center of Donore village, was built between c.1840.